OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 Your default prefix is the first two letters of your user name.
 It can be changed by the collar owner only.
 Wearers who have set an owner cannot change the prefix unless OwnSelf is checked.

 To change the prefix, type:

-[prefix] prefix [newprefix].
+> [prefix] prefix [newprefix].

-For instance:  Suppose your user name is joezipcode and you want to change jo to jz:

- Type:  jo prefix jz.
+For instance:  Suppose your user name is joezipcode and you want to change jo to jz, type:  jo prefix jz.

+To reset the prefix to default:

+> [prefix] prefix reset

 ### Global Prefixes